ClementJnc/elm-datepicker/README.md

-# elm-datepicker
+# Elm Date Picker

-*Updated for Elm 0.18* :sparkles:
+*Updated for Elm 0.18* ✨

-A datepicker made in the style of [elm-autocomplete](https://github.com/thebritican/elm-autocomplete).
+A date picker made in the style of [elm-autocomplete](https://github.com/thebritican/elm-autocomplete).
 Configuration currently includes:

  * option for using default styling or add your own classes
  * initial date - defaults to current

 More to come!
-Functional right now though! :dizzy:
+Functional right now though! 💫